180D-FW-2023/Team6/README.md

 ```

 # Running the code
-Use `start.sh` to run the code.
+Use `start.sh` to run the code on the Raspberry Pi 4.
 This will:
 1. Create the named pipe
 2. Run the audio processing script
 3. Run the CV + LED processing script